LaSTUS-TALN-UPF/IroMovies/README.md

 * 820 non-ironic sentences

 ## Dataset Usage
-This dataset can be used preferebly for evaluating irony detection models in Spanish.
+This dataset is suitable for evaluating irony detection models in Spanish.